osobhy/ecosystemsim/README.md

 Simulation of Ecosystems: a Predator Prey Simulation

 This project is a simulation of predators (red circles) and preys (green circles) in an ecosystem with food for prey (pink circles).
-The graphical interface depends on the module graphics.py by Zelle, please ensure it is installed before starting the program.
+The graphical interface depends on the module graphics.py by Zelle, please ensure it is installed before attempting to run the program.

 # Simulation rules: